Magni0/Finsure-Tech-Challenge/README.md

 `http://127.0.0.1:8000/lenders/list?page=1`

 The hardest part of doing these endpoints was figuring out how to convert a QuerySet of Model objects into a json serializable format.

+## FEATURE/endpoints Branch: Refactored list lenders endpoint

+After sleeping on it, I figured out how to make listing lenders and listing active lenders alot neater I also found an edgecase that I had initially missed as well as clearing up unused imports and dependencies.